xieweiAlex/English_Learning/words/2025/words-Oct-25.md

 And absolutely no dog jokes, **lest** she **cast aspersions** on Chinese eating habits.

 ### Economist Newsletter

+Barring the covid-19 pandemic, it has not been this high since the Napoleonic wars.
+The America vs China spat reveals a dangerous dynamic.

+Confidence is both magic and a **minefield**. - Self-doubt, **hubris** and everything in between.
+A quarter-century ago Bill Clinton **scoffed** at the idea of China trying to control speech online.
+Xi Jinping is personally involved in China's new five-year plan. - Wonks are falling over themselves to offer suggestions for **spurring** growth.
+Diane Keaton brought an **offbeat charm** to every role.

 The president’s economic team has **decamped to** Washington, trying desperately to confirm American support.
 AI video: more than just “**slop**”. - The next big thing in AI may be pictures, not words.